mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 Guest Additions up to date: `vagrant plugin install vagrant-vbguest` (this may not work on a Windows host)

-If you wish to access this box from machines other than your host (for example, if you are running Modern IE VMs on your host), you'll want to use your host's IP address in a few places (instead of simply localhost).
-Enter your host's IP in `configs/static_nginx.conf` (in the `$host_ip` variable at the top), as well as in `deploy.sh` (the HOST_IP variable at the top of the file).
+In most cases, you'll want to use your host's IP address to access the apps ( instead of simply localhost, which would only work from your local machine).
+Enter your host's IP in `deploy.sh` (the HOST_IP variable at the top of the file).

 Now, run `vagrant up` in this directory and, after provisioning is complete (**typically 35-55 minutes**), access the OZP applications from your